What is Natural Stone Flooring? a simple guide

 If you are looking for a natural stone flooring option that is both beautiful and durable, granite is the way to go.

-A type of limestone that is available in light and dark colors.
+Similar to limestone tiles that are available in light and dark colors.
 It has a natural beauty with unique veining patterns.

 Travertine is a type of limestone deposit that forms when hot spring water bubbles through it.
 Its distinctiveness and beauty make it an appealing flooring alternative.
 Travertine tiles are ideal for use in bathrooms, shower stalls, corridors, living areas, and laundry rooms.